MartinHelmut/mono/presentation/src/presentation.md

 }
 ```

-^ But Yarn will not help redirecting commands to every sub-project
+^ - But Yarn will not help redirecting commands to every sub-project
-So I need to build all by packages
+- So I need to build all by packages,
+- Or define your own scripts for this task,
-Or I combine this with TypeScript --build if I use TypeScript projects
+- Or you combine this with TypeScript --build flag if it is a TypeScript projects

 ---